johahauge/ha-systemair/README.md

     VTC200
     VTC100

+Not all registers are included.
-Reference the Systemair modbus reference PDF for more information and registers.
+Reference the Systemair modbus PDF for more information and registers.
 You have to do some manual editing to make it work with your setup.